 This arrangement is now standard practice in the industry and is non-negotiable.

 By booking an appointment of any kind, either in-person with staff, via a link, via my answering team or online, you accept these terms.

 Your commitment to change is a huge part of determining the success of your treatment.
 Get a huge boost to your success by committing to attend your appointments.
 This will make it easier to you to achieve your goals.

-Yes, I’m sorry to say it has become necessary to enforce the rule that clients abide by the policy to give a minimum of 48 hours notice in the event of a request to reschedule as it’s not fair on either myself, my team or our other clients who really do want to get help.
+Yes, I’m sorry to say it has become necessary to enforce the rule that clients abide by the policy to give a minimum of 48 hours notice in the event of a request to reschedule as it’s not fair on either myself, my team, or our other clients who really do want to get help.

-It is also standard procedure within the industry (although some notable hypnotherapists are a LOT stricter! – they charge full fee upfront!)
+It is also standard procedure within the industry (although some notable hypnotherapists are a LOT stricter! – they charge the full fee upfront!)